 02 of 08

-If you're ready for the challenge of bringing home two (or more) puppies, here are a few tips to help:
+If you're ready for the challenge of bringing home two (or more) puppies, you're going to have to take a few special steps to make the transition smooth.

 - Crate train.
 Crate them together when you aren't available, but the crate is invaluable for getting one-on-one training time with each puppy.
 Crate one while you work with the other.